MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Introduction

-The above methods for multi-objective alignment bear one commonality: the parameter adherence to the policy model.
-This paradigm inevitably brings two key limitations: (1) they require repetition of their high-cost alignment algorithms for each newly-introduced target model, which is incompatible with the increasing sizes and fast iteration of current foundation models~\citep{achiam2023gpt,team2023gemini,touvron2023llama,chiang2023vicuna,gemmateam2024gemma}.
-(2) all target models are statically aligned on pre-determined (e.g. Helpfulness, Harmlessness, Honesty~\citep{zhou2023beyond,guo2024controllable}) objectives, with currently no efforts in expanding and evaluating their capabilities on unseen objectives.
+The above methods for multi-objective alignment bear one commonality: the dependence on the policy model's parameters.
+This paradigm inevitably brings two key limitations: (1) they require repetition of their high-cost alignment algorithms for each newly-introduced policy model, which is incompatible with the increasing sizes and fast iteration of current foundation models~\citep{achiam2023gpt,touvron2023llama,chiang2023vicuna,gemmateam2024gemma}; (2) all target models are statically aligned on pre-determined (e.g. "Helpful", "Harmless", "Honest"~\citep{zhou2023beyond,guo2024controllable}) objectives, with currently no efforts in expanding and evaluating their capabilities on unseen objectives.
 This ignorance leads to poor generalizability of existing multi-objective alignment methods.